Navigation

 The Scene Data has a special role when it comes to controlling a scene from an external application and replaces the now deprecated Externalizing Mechanism used in previous Ventuz versions.

 The Scene Data Editor has an additional column labeled Scene.
 The exact meaning of this column is discussed as part of the Template Engine.
 As a rule of thumb, if a data channel is supposed to be used as part of the Template Engine (and be visible to the end-user in Director), the flag should be set.
 If on the other hand the data channel should not be accessible via the Template Engine, the flag should not be set.
-For example, Ventuz 3 externalized properties are converted to scene data channels without this flag when the scene is opened in Ventuz 4 for the first time.
+For example, Ventuz 3 externalized properties are converted to scene data channels without this flag when the scene is opened in Ventuz 4 or later for the first time.

 Template Data